ADOPTION INFORMATION & FAQS

 *Note: All members of the family must be present at the meet and greet.*

 If all goes well at the meet and greet, and the foster and family feel that this is the best fit, arrangements will be made to complete the adoption.
-In order to adopt, you must have an appropriately sized collar (or harness, if required), leash and a dog tag with your telephone number.
+In order to adopt, you must have a dog tag with your telephone number (and harness, if required).

 What happens at a meet and greet?